-SOCAFRICA controls much of AFRICOM’s direct missions, including the Combined Joint Task Force – Horn of Africa, which conducts operations in East Africa to protect U.S. interests – (oil).
+SOCAFRICA controls much of AFRICOM’s direct missions, including the Combined Joint Task Force – Horn of Africa, which conducts operations in East Africa to protect U.S. interests – (0il & REM).

 IMAGE: Eastern Africa – Containing the Horn of Africa (Somalia, Ethiopia, Eritrea, Djibouti).
 The map above depicts the progression of poverty – ironically the area is one of the most oil-laden and rare-earth-mineral rich areas in the world.
 So where is the money going?

-In a recent article by geo-political analyst Tony Cartalucci, we are given a concise breakdown of how these terror outfits are used and funded by Western interests:
+In a recent article by global researcher and analyst Tony Cartalucci, we are given a concise breakdown of how these terror outfits are used and funded by Western interests:

 “This cooperation between AQIM, Boko Haram, and Al Shabaab has been clearly bolstered by the immense influx of NATO-provided cash and weapons flowing into Libya first to overthrow the Libyan government, then to be shipped to Syria to overthrow the government there.
 NATO’s assistance in expanding Al Qaeda’s operational capacity in North Africa can only be helping terrorists like those behind the Kenya Westgate Mall siege carry out cross-border operations of this scale.”That’s right, the very same command units that brought you Operation Odyssey Dawn and the NATO backed Operation Unified Protector during the take-down of Libya, through an imposed no-fly-zone, terror outfits took control of the oil-laden nation and were promptly placed in Syria.

-The ousting of Muammar Gaddafi has allowed terror linked rebels to form a shadow government in Libya.
+The ousting of Muammar Gaddafi has allowed terror linked rebels to form a puppet regime in Libya.
 Abd-Rabbo al-Barassi, the purported head of the Barqa government, was recently quoted stating the goals of his new government:

 “The aim of the regional government is to share resources in a better fashion, and to end the centralized system adopted by the authorities in Tripoli.”